The objective of this first chapter is to provide basic information about QbTest regarding:

 - Attach the camera screw, measure tape (or spacer) and camera according to picture 4

 - Connect the camera cable to the camera and fasten it to the wall mount bracket according to picture 5

-When adjusting the height of the camera, first loosen the bracket from the rail by turning the bracket level counterclockwise (see picture 6 ).
-Then move the camera to the target height (see picture 7 ) and secure it by turning the bracket level clockwise (see picture 8 ).
+When adjusting the height of the camera, first loosen the bracket from the rail by turning the bracket lever counter clockwise (see picture 6).
+Then move the camera to the target height (see picture 7) and secure it by turning the bracket level clockwise (see picture 8).

-If the level is stuck, follow these instructions:
+If the lever is stuck, follow these instructions:

 - Gently pull the level away from the wall

-- While applying outward tension, turn the level clockwise
+- While applying outward tension, turn the lever clockwise

-- Turn the level counterclockwise to release the bracket from the rail
+- Turn the lever counterclockwise to release the bracket from the rail

 Setting up the laptop